Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Forms of Conservation Law and Discretizations

 \subsection{Remarks and classification}

 Before we proceed, we classify the discretization methods based on the target equation form, the numerical solution type, the reconstruction type.
 See Table \ref{Tab.classificaiton}, where methods of the flux-balance form are classified.
 For example, CC-SR refers to methods approximating the cell-averaged form with cell-averaged solutions and solution reconstruction.
 MUSCL is one (perhaps the only) example.
-It can be third-order only on one-dimensional grids unless high-order flux quadrature is employed.
-Economical versions \cite{FVWENO:JSC2014,TamakiImamura:CF2017} can achieve third- and higher-order on Cartesian grids with a single flux per face by adding a high-order flux correction.
+It can be high-order accurate on one-dimensional grids but cannot be in multi-dimensions unless high-order flux quadrature is employed.
+Economical versions \cite{FVWENO:JSC2014,TamakiImamura:CF2017} can achieve third- and higher-order accuracy on Cartesian grids with a single flux per face by adding a high-order flux correction.
 CP-SR refers to methods approximating the cell-averaged form with point-valued solutions and solution reconstruction: e.g., UMUSCL-Burg and the deconvolution-based finite-volume methods.
-These methods achieve high-order accuracy only on one-dimensional grids but can be made high-order with high-order flux quadrature and solution reconstruction in multi-dimensions.
+These methods achieve high-order accuracy only on one-dimensional grids but can be made high-order accurate with high-order flux quadrature and solution reconstruction in multi-dimensions.